Lesson 30: Introduction to Ensemble Playing

 Playing with someone else is half listening.

-Solo playing teaches you to hold a tempo against your own anxiety.
-Ensemble playing teaches you to hold a tempo against another person's choices.
-The discipline is different.
-You cannot rush, you cannot drag, and you must hear the other line even while your own is playing — because the music exists between the two parts, not in either alone.
+Ensemble playing teaches you to hold a tempo against another person's choices: you cannot rush, you cannot drag, and you must hear the other line even while your own is playing.
+If you do not have a duet partner, record yourself playing one part and play along with the recording.

 Duet exercise — canon